CANNONS CREEK VILLAGE PLANNING

 Download and print the Cannons Creek Campus Project Plan (PDF 0.97 MB)

-Cannons Creek Village Projects
+Cannons Creek Village Projects - 2011 and earlier

 As a result of the Campus Project Plan, the Cannons Creek community worked with Porirua City Council to identify a number of projects they believed would improve the village.
 Many of these have now been completed or are underway.